The alarm went off at 5 am and I found that there were still things to

 decorations.
 There are other gold statues that surround the Budda, plus

 many gold lace structures, intricately cut, so that they provide a

 background of shimmering light reflections that dazzle the eye.
 The

 pictures do not do the scene justice!
 Ironically, there is so much

 opulence in the temples throughout Thailand, but the people who support

 them are generally poor.
 The people put all their money in the temples,

-The Grand Palace had housing quarters for the King's elephants, crematories
+The Grand Palace had housing quarters for the King's elephants,

-noticed that there weren't many areas supporting
+for elephants!
+I noticed that there weren't many areas supporting

 gardens.
 All areas were well paved with stone or concrete.
 One of my

 painted on every side of the square building that told a 100 year old

 story of King Rama III in pictorial form.
 The explanation for each

 scene was explained in Thai at the bottom on a plaque, but one could

 easily determine what had happened at that time period within the 100

 year epic.
-The 'bad guys', or invading forces were
+The 'bad guys', or invading forces were represented as

-would be at least 300 or more that covered the building and shielded by the
+least 300 or more that covered the building and shielded by the

 surrounding portico, or covered walkway area.